 January is Cervical Cancer Awareness Month.
-In recognition of that, we asked Sara Sarraf, MD, to answer your questions about cervical cancer.
+In recognition, we asked Virginia Women’s Center’s Sara Sarraf, MD, to answer your questions about cervical cancer.

 How common is cervical cancer?